 What to Expect in Eating Disorder Counseling Part 3: Maintaining Progress

-In Part 1 of this blog series, I outlined what is involved in the beginning phase of eating disorder counseling.
-Part 2 demonstrated how therapy can help you change the behaviors that maintain eating disorders.
-In this blog I explain how we work together to deepen recovery work for long-lasting success.
+In Part 1 of this blog series, I shared what to expect in the beginning phase of eating disorder therapy in Plano.
+In Part 2 of this series, I discussed how therapy can help you change the behaviors that maintain eating disorders.
+In this final blog about what to expect in eating disorder therapy, I explain how we work together to deepen recovery work for long-lasting success.

-In the later phases of eating disorder therapy, we work hard to figure out how you can maintain progress.
+In the later phases of eating disorder therapy, we work hard to figure out how to maintain progress.
 The key to success in this phase of recovery is a consistent decrease in eating disorder behaviors.
-With the behaviors out of the way you can really begin to explore what have been barriers to your success.
-For most people this means going below the surface to explore the root causes of dysfunctional eating behaviors.
+With the behaviors out of the way, you can begin to explore what have been barriers to your success.
+For most people, this means going below the surface to explore the root causes of dysfunctional eating behaviors.
 Underlying anxiety, perfectionism, problematic family dynamics, or traumatic childhood events are often uncovered as triggers for eating disorders.
 No one’s recovery is a straight path.
 It takes however long it takes.

 You have likely developed coping skills for dealing with life’s challenges.
 Some of those skills are healthy, and some are not.
 Overeating until sick, self-induced vomiting, overexercising, and skipping meals are not healthy behaviors.
 Throughout eating disorder counseling, you will pay close attention to your coping skills, eventually learning what works and what doesn’t.
 You may discover that many of your behaviors with food and exercise served to help you manage anxiety or perfectionistic thinking.